osg-htc/docs/docs/security/host-certs/lets-encrypt.md

 `certbot` binds to port 80 when running, so services running on port 80 (such as [HTCondor-CE View service](https://opensciencegrid.github.io/docs/compute-element/install-htcondor-ce/#install-and-run-the-htcondor-ce-view)) must be temporarily stopped before running `certbot`.
+In addition, port 80 must be open to the world while `certbot` is running.
 Let's Encrypt host certs expire every three months so it is important to set up automated renewal.

 EL7 and Newer